kevineaton/kevineatonnet/content/military.md

 images: ["/images/sample.jpg"]
 ---

-I have over 16 years of Military Experience in the US Army Reserve.
+I have over 16 years of Military Experience in the US Army.
+I am a Lifetime Member of the Veterans of Foreign Wars and a combat veteran.

 **Rank/MOS/Status**: MAJ, 56A, TPU/USAR